c0debrain/TableBookingSystem/readme.txt

-1. Folk the folder to your loca
+1. Folk the folder to your local, get into the directory

-2. Run Nodemon Server.js
+2. run : npm install

+3. run: grunt

-3. Go to the localhost:8080 to see the magic
+4. Go to the localhost:8080 to see the magic

 Enjoy